 William Carey University

 A four-year, private school, William Carey University offers a wide range of undergraduate and graduate degrees to a little under 4,000 students.
-Tuition and fees for the 2014-15 school year were $11,400, and these are some of their top programs:
+Tuition and fees for the 2014-15 school year were $11,400, and these are some of their popular programs:

 - Bachelor of Science in Business Administration